Home > Living and Working Well > Health Conditions > Cancer > Lung Cancer

 Cancer survival rates are estimates of the percentage of people still alive following a diagnosis over a specific time period.
 It usually only refers to primary cancers and does not include secondary cancers or recurrences.

 The one-year survival rate for both Blackpool and England has steadily increased since 2005.
 In 2020, the survival rate for lung cancer in Blackpool was 46.2%, compared to 21.8% in 2005.
-Across England the one-year survival rate in 2020 was 48.1% (compared to 28.9% in 2005).
+Across England the one-year survival rate in 2020 was 48.1% (compared to 28.9% in 2005) (please note, this is the most recent data available as of March 2025).

 Risk factors